 - Substance misuse is frequently associated with depression.

 - Other psychiatric conditions may co-exist with depression (eg, generalised anxiety disorder, panic disorder, obsessive-compulsive disorder, personality disorders).

 - Some medical conditions have known associations with depression:

 Investigations are used to exclude organic causes for depression; they are not mandatory and should be used according to clinical judgement.

 - Blood tests may include blood glucose, U&Es, LFTs, TFTs, calcium levels, FBC and inflammatory markers.

-- Other tests may include magnesium levels, HIV or syphilis serology, or drug screening.
+- Other tests may, when relevant, include magnesium levels, HIV or syphilis serology, or drug screening.

 - Imaging (MRI or CT brain scanning) may be indicated where presentation or examination is atypical or where there are features suspicious of an intracranial lesion (eg, unexplained headache or personality change).
 Seek specialist advice.

 Doctors and patients can use Decision Aids together to help choose the best course of action to take.

 - Managing comorbidity (particularly alcohol and substance abuse, eating disorders, dementia, psychotic symptoms).